Snow forecast takes Holy Land by storm

 "As you can see Armageddon is coming," he joked.
 "People are going crazy.
 I guess people outside of Israel will laugh but we are used to sun."

-In the Palestinian city of Ramallah, shoppers cleared bread, water and diapers off supermarket shelves.
+In the Palestinian city of Ramallah, shoppers cleaned bread, water and diapers off supermarket shelves.

 In Jerusalem, Mayor Nir Barkat said roads to the city were likely to be closed at the sight of the first snowflakes.